One way to find a great dentist is to ask friends for recommendations.

 often greatly outweigh the risks.
 To put the risk in proper perspective,

-remember that each of us is exposed daily to many sources of radiationtelevision
+remember that each of us is exposed daily to many sources of radiationTVs,

-locations), and othersthat may be as dangerous as dental x-rays.
+locations) among othersthat may be as dangerous as dental X-rays.
 Nonetheless,

-you want your dentist to take reasonable steps to minimize risk.
+you want a dentist who takes reasonable precautions to minimize risk.

 Lead aprons and collars, which protect other areas of the body from exposure

 during dental X-ray procedures, are by far the best and easiest forms of

 protection.
 If your dentist does not offer you a lead apron, ask for one.

 Other risks of dental treatmentanesthesia mishaps and complications related